What is a car service?

 You should consider getting your car serviced to catch smaller issues before they become a large fault, and to keep your car as safe as possible.

-This can also be the case for Personal Contract Purchase car finance and car leasing – you're often required to stick to a car servicing schedule as part of your contract.
+This can also be the case for Personal Contract Purchase (PCP) car finance and car leasing – you're often required to stick to a car servicing schedule as part of your contract.

 Is a service the same as an MOT?